Updated: Sep 27, 2021

 How did this flower get it's name?
-The best explanation we can find is that it was named after a woman in a poem, written by John Gay, titled Black-Eyed Susan.
+The best explanation we've found is that it was named after a woman in a poem, written by John Gay, titled Black-Eyed Susan.
 The poem is about how a man named William sailed away from his love, named Susan.
-Strangely enough, the poem has two flower names in it.

 "When Black-Eyed Susan came aboard